voxel51/fiftyone/docs/source/integrations/transformers.rst

-A third option is to run inference with the transformer model manually and then convert the predictions to :ref:`FiftyOne format <image-classification>`:
+A third option is to run inference with the transformer model manually and then convert the predictions to :ref:`FiftyOne format <classification>`:

 .. code-block:: python